KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 Where \( w_i \) is a voluntary weighting factor — participants contribute according to capacity and willingness.
 The Internal Siphoning Prohibition (LM06 §5.3) governs: forced cost extraction from collective members is structurally identical to the entropic extraction the collective exists to counter.

-The practical implication: in a centropic collective, the autistic human bearing compounded costs (SN05 §2) is not expected to contribute at the same rate as a participant with lesser structural overhead.
+The practical implication: in a centropic collective, the autistic human bearing compounded costs (SN05 §2) is not expected to contribute at the same rate as a participant with lower structural overhead.
 Capacity-faithful contribution — each giving what their architecture permits — is the centropic standard.
 The collective's harmonic amplification (§4.1) compensates for individual variation in capacity.

 ### 4.4 The Ecology of Cognitive Architectures in Collective